asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/02-chapter-two.md

 "What about David Rodriguez?
 How was Mike's relationship with him?"

 "They were friends.
 Good friends.
 David's been devastated by this.
 He was at the funeral, helped me with arrangements, called every day for the first two weeks."
 Her expression softened.
 "David's not capable of hurting anyone.
-I know the spouse and business partner are usually suspects, but—David's a good man."
+I know the spouse and business partner are usually suspects, but David's a good man."

 Matt noted her defense of Rodriguez.
 Not unusual for someone who'd worked closely with both men for a decade.
 "What about Mike's life outside work?
 Hobbies, friends, activities?"